Release History

 23.4 Rubicon

 Account # field was added to the Writer model.
-This field can be used for linking data from outgoing royalty statements with accounting.
+This field can be used for linking royalty statement data with accounting.
+This is the only visible change to an end user within DMP.

 Introduction chapter of this documentation was extended with graphs, and split into two separate documents.
 Several external articles were linked to improve clarity.